Overview

 Linux

-CPU power is read from the Intel RAPL (Running Average Power Limit) sysfs interface at /sys/class/powercap/intel-rapl/.
-RAPL is supported on Intel processors since Sandy Bridge (2011) and on AMD processors since Ryzen.
-The interface exposes cumulative energy counters in microjoules; Joular Core reads two consecutive values a fixed time apart and converts the delta to watts.
+CPU power is read from the RAPL (Running Average Power Limit) package counter exposed through the powercap sysfs interface at /sys/class/powercap/intel-rapl/.
+The interface exposes cumulative energy counters in microjoules; Joular Core reads two consecutive values and converts the energy delta over elapsed time to watts.
+If the package counter is absent or unreadable, Joular Core warns once and reports 0 W for CPU power until the interface becomes usable.

 CPU utilisation is computed from /proc/stat.
 Joular Core reads the user, nice, system, idle, iowait, irq, softirq, and steal tick counters on each sample, computes the delta from the previous sample, and calculates utilisation as: